liskin/s2putty/README.txt

 -------

 Main changes since 1.5.0:
+- Added profile file import/export to make it easier to manually configure advanced features
+- Incorporated a port forwarding fix from Shai Ayal.
+This should fix long-standing bug 918200 and forwarding local ports to the remote server seems to work.
+Note that port forwarding is still not available in the UI and is not officially supported.
 - Patches from Damion Yates:
     - Backspace setting (Ctrl-H vs Delete)
     - Force a 80x24 terminal on an E90 when using a 10x14 font
     - Rudimentary LockSize support (not in the UI) Thanks Damion!
+- Potential fix for "Bad Name" errors seen on S60 in some situations.
+  This should fix bug #1878884.

 See Changelog in the source distribution for more details.